ashleywillard/healthy-eff/README.md

 ## Set-up and Deployment

 ### To run on your local machine

-Ensure that Rails and Ruby are installed on your machine.
-Check by running
-    ruby -v; rails -v
-which should display the current versions if installed correctly.

 Fork this repository to your own GitHub account.
 Run the following command to clone to your local machine.
 It should look something like this: